PupilTong/NearestStateFinder/README.md

 - Additionary, because we need to know the nearest K points (1-10), we changed the search algorithm.
 After we got the nearest one in index i, we will then return the i-K/2 to i+K/2.
 This method sometimes causes trouble when the range i-K/2~i+K/2 is located in two or more sub dictionaries.
 We used the binary search twice, one for sub dictionary search and one for key search, to solve it.

 - Another problem is that the dataset had different points with the same state and province names.
 In the final results, we used the ```set``` to remove all these replicated points.
+## Features:
+* Efficient storage and search
+* Use less space of reading data
+* Easy to add new nodes to dataset
+* User-friendly GUI
+* Hierarchy dictionaries
+* Double layer binary search

 ## Execuating requirements
 * python 3.6 or higher